top of page

 Adopting the 'Eureka Effect' perspective in the IGCSE Programme creates an atmosphere where students are inspired to learn more, solve problems creatively, and actively look for novel solutions.
 Students can thrive in exams as well as in their more general academic and professional endeavours by fostering this culture of exploration and discovery, which will also ignite a passion for learning and innovation in them that will last a lifetime.

-Here are key LearnFire strategies and insights to ignite creativity and innovation:
+Here are key LearnFire strategies and insights to ignite creativity and innovation for problem solving:

 Connect with one of our dedicated LearnFire Success Coaches today for personalised guidance and unwavering support on your IGCSE journey!